dkrasne/visualizing_intertextuality/src/about.md

     NODEGOAT_API_TOKEN: ${{ secrets.NODEGOAT_API_TOKEN }}
 ```

-4. Fourth, I needed my data loader to produce multiple files, not just the one it's intended to produce at the end, due to needing to limit my API calls (I have enough tables to retrieve from nodegoat that I can only call the full set of them once every fifteen minutes).
+4. Fourth, I needed my data loader to produce multiple files, not just the one it&rsquo;s intended to produce at the end, due to needing to limit my API calls (I have enough tables to retrieve from nodegoat that I can only call the full set of them once every fifteen minutes).
 This was in itself not a problem, but the files weren't storing themselves successfully on GitHub.
-I ultimately discovered ([with the aid of ChatGPT to get the exact correct format](https://chatgpt.com/share/67dc1153-1adc-800d-9680-c00477d2fa85)) that I needed to add yet another step to my `deploy.yml` script; and I also need to add a GitHub token to both the build step and the new commit/push step, so that this portion of the script looked as follows:
+I ultimately discovered ([with the aid of ChatGPT to get the exact correct format](https://chatgpt.com/share/67dc1153-1adc-800d-9680-c00477d2fa85)) that I needed to add yet another step to my `deploy.yml` script; and I also needed to add a GitHub token to both the build step and the new commit/push step, so that this portion of the script looked as follows:

 ```yaml
 - run: npm run build